Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Proofs

-The iteration in Eq. \ref{eq:projection_recursion} always leads to $\zohatprojzt$ deterministically.
+where $\optstepinit = \zohatzt$ and $\zohatprojzt =\ \optstepend$.
+Here, $\nproj$ is the total number of gradient update steps.
+The iteration in Equation \ref{eq:projection_recursion} always leads to $\zohatprojzt$ deterministically.
 Therefore, the projection step can be considered sampling from a Dirac delta distribution centered at $\zohatprojzt$, \emph{i.e.,} $\delta(z - \zohatprojzt)$.
-Consequently, using the law of total probability, the reverse process corresponding to the denoising step $t \ \forall \ t \in [2,T]$ in Algorithm \ref{alg: constrained synthesis} is given by
+Consequently, using the law of total probability, the reverse process corresponding to the denoising step $t \ \forall \ t \in [2,T]$ in \textbf{Algorithm \ref{alg: constrained synthesis}} is given by

 where $\zohat \in \proofdomain$.
 This can be simplified using Bayes' rule as

 The above equation stems from the fact that the distribution of $z_0$ conditioned on $z_t$ is a Dirac delta distribution centered at $\zohatprojzt$.
 Since $\delta(x-y) = \delta(y-x)$ and using the sifting property of a Dirac delta function $\left(\int f(z) \delta(a-z) dz = f(a)\right)$, we get